secretstartups/handbook/architecture/workflow/index.html.md

 The first step is to find a management Engineering Leader that will be responsible for approving the proposal and adding the blueprint to the architecture roadmap.
 The management Engineering Leader needs to be someone who works on an [appropriate level in the organization](https://comp-calculator.gitlab.net/org_chart) to carry on the vision described in the proposal.
 For example, changes that involve only one team can be approved by an Engineering Manager; when multiple teams within a one section are involved, a Director of Engineering.
 Changes that span more than one department might require approval from the Executive VP.

 Domain Experts are people with deep skills on the topic at hand, and they can work anywhere in the organization (it can even be the author themself).
-Functional Experts get involved to ensure we have input and functional domain expertise available (from, for instance, Infrastructure, Security or QA).
+Functional Experts get involved to ensure we have input and functional domain expertise available (from, for instance, Infrastructure, Security, Database or QA).

 All these people are here to amplify the influence of the author of the proposal in an environment that fosters creativity and knowledge sharing.